 Utah Attorney for a Driver’s License Division (DLD) Hearing

 At Overson Law, PLLC, our veteran Utah attorneys for a driver’s license division (DLD) hearing have many years of experience working with clients to request this hearing in a timely manner and to make the most persuasive arguments to allow you to keep your license.
 We understand the factors that the hearing officer is going to find most compelling when deciding whether to make an exception to the automatic license suspension requirement for those arrested on DUI.
 Then, we can help you deal with the underlying charges.
-For a free consultation, call us today at (801) 758-2287.
+For a free consultation, call Overson Law, PLLC today at (801) 758-2287.

 What Happens to Your Driver’s License When You Are Arrested for DUI in Utah

 After your arrest for DUI, the arresting officer will typically confiscate your driver’s license and issue you a citation that will serve as your temporary license for the next month.
 If you are an out-of-state resident, your license will not be confiscated.
 At this point, you will have ten days from the date of your arrest to request a hearing with the DLD.
 If you fail to request this hearing, your driver’s license will automatically be suspended for the prescribed statutory duration for your offense beginning 30 days after your DUI arrest occurred.
-Because of this limited time frame, it is vital that you reach out to a skilled Utah attorney for a driver’s license division (DLD) hearing as soon as possible after your arrest.
+Because of this limited time frame, it is vital that you reach out to our skilled Utah attorney for a driver’s license division (DLD) hearing as soon as possible after your arrest.
 After we have dealt with getting you out of jail, we will get to work right away on helping you fill out and submit the form requesting this hearing in a timely and complete manner.

-What Happens at a Utah Driver’s License Division Hearing
+What Happens at a Utah Driver’s License Division Hearing?

 If requested, the DLD hearing will be held within 29 days of your DUI arrest, as the license suspension will automatically begin on the 30th day if no action is taken.
 At this hearing, you and your lawyer will have a chance to challenge all of the evidence against you, such as the results of your Breathalyzer test or blood or urine tests, the way the stop and any roadside tests were conducted, the way paperwork was completed, and the testimony of the officer, who will usually call in over the phone, rather than appear in person.
 If the officer fails to appear at all, which commonly occurs in these cases, there is a good chance that your request will be granted, and your license will be restored, at least temporarily.

 The decision at this hearing is made by an “administrative law judge,” who does not have to be an actual judge or even a licensed attorney.
 Instead, they are bureaucrats at the driver’s license division who often have no legal background at all.
-Because of this, the style and substance of the arguments at this hearing is very different from a those in a normal courtroom.
+Because of this, the style and substance of the arguments at this hearing is very different from those in a normal courtroom.
 This is why it is important have legal counsel with experience at these particular proceedings, like the skilled attorneys at Overson Law, PLLC.
 If the administrative law judge rules against you, we can file a motion for reconsideration, but your license suspension will take effect the 30th day after the arrest even if an appeal is pending.

 Length of License Suspensions for a Utah DUI